seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             "A configurable priority value on the cryptographic device material (CDM).
 This column is a means to allow certain key products to be downloaded before others.
-Lower values have a higher priority (e.g. a value of 1 will be processed before a value of 2)."
+Lower values have a higher priority (e.g., a value of 1 will be processed before a value of 2)."
         ::= { cCDMDeliveryEntry 6 }